thachp/eventdbx/README.md

 EventDBX can run in two validation modes, tuned for different phases of development:

-- **Unrestricted mode** (`--restrict=false`): Ideal for prototyping and rapid application development.
-Event payloads are accepted as-is with no schema definition or data-type friction, letting you iterate quickly without pre-registering aggregates, tables, or column types.
+- **Off** (`--restrict=off` or `--restrict=false`): Ideal for prototyping and rapid application development.
+Event payloads bypass schema validation entirely, letting you iterate quickly without pre-registering aggregates, tables, or column types.
-- **Restricted mode** (default): Enables schema enforcement.
-Once your application matures, define required fields, data types, and validation rules via `dbx schema …` commands.
-Incoming events must match the declared schema, and violations are rejected before they reach storage.
-You can toggle restriction per server start, so development and production can adopt different policies.
+- **Default** (`--restrict=default` or `--restrict=true`): Validates events whenever a schema exists but allows aggregates without a declared schema.
+This matches prior behaviour and suits teams rolling out schema enforcement incrementally.
+- **Strict** (`--restrict=strict`): Requires every aggregate to have a schema before events can be appended.
+Missing schemas fail fast with a clear error so production environments stay aligned with their contracts.

 ## Command-Line Reference